A remote manager for GNU/Linux servers

 Starting and Using Cockpit

 Cockpit is in beta/preview at this time, but you can still try it out and help test!
-A preview is included with the image.
 For more information, see the Cockpit project page.

-- After starting your atomic host, you need to enable the
+- After starting your atomic host, you need to run the

 - You can now use the